Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Related Works

-The three main approaches for building a fairness-aware machine learning model include the pre-processing~\citep{dwork2012fairness}, post-processing~\citep{hardt2016equality,chzhen2020fair,chzhen2022minimax}, and in-processing methods~\citep{agarwal2018reductions,goh2016satisfying,wan2023processing}.
+The three main approaches for building a fairness-aware machine learning model include the pre-processing~\citep{dwork2012fairness}, post-processing~\citep{hardt2016equality,chzhen2020fair,chzhen2022minimax,xian2023fair}, and in-processing methods~\citep{agarwal2018reductions,goh2016satisfying,wan2023processing}.
 The methods in this paper are the in-processing methods, where we optimize a model's prediction performance subject to partial fairness constraints, which can be formulated as a DC-constrained optimization problem.
-To balance the predictive performance with fairness, one can also minimize unfairness with a constraint on the prediction error~\cite{coston2021characterizing,wang2024towards}.
-In this case, we just need to swap the objective and the maximum of all constant functions, and the new optimization problem is still DC and can be solved by the same method in this paper.